tlswg/tls13-spec/draft-ietf-tls-tls13.md

 compatible with the advertised modes; however if it does so, the impact will just be that the client's attempts at resumption fail.

+The server MUST NOT send a "psk_key_exchange_modes" extension.

 %%% Key Exchange Messages

        enum { psk_ke(0), psk_dhe_ke(1), (255) } PskKeyExchangeMode;